 If recent industry news has shown us anything, it is the importance of owning our interactions and relationship with consumers.
 Google’s end to third-party cookies, Apple’s app tracking transparency policy change and even last year’s possible TikTok ban in the U.S all work to illustrate the increasing need for brand managers, sales associates and marketers alike to develop strategies that can independently manage consumer data and engagement.

-It is no surprise that Customer Relationship Management (CRM) is currently the largest and fastest-growing enterprise application software category of 2021.
+It is no surprise that Customer Relationship Management (CRM) was the largest and fastest-growing enterprise application software category of 2021.

 Increasingly, one of the top use cases for digital product sampling is the ability for brands to capture CRM (email addresses and declared first-party data) far more cost effectively than traditional CRM acquisition methods.
 In fact, offering a free product sample on your website or your ads can drive up to 7x higher conversion to CRM registration in comparison to a digital ad or CTA with no incentive.